civicrm/civicrm-user-guide/docs/initial-set-up/users-contacts.md

 # How are Drupal or Joomla Users Linked to CiviCRM Contact Records

-Every CiviCRM instance sits within a "User Framework" — a [CMS (Backdrop, Drupal, Drupal or WordPress)](/appendices/glossary.md#cms-content-management-system) that handles user authentication (logging in) and gives users various levels of access to CiviCRM features (permissions).
+Every CiviCRM instance sits within a "User Framework" — a [CMS (Backdrop, Drupal, Joomla or WordPress)](/appendices/glossary.md#cms-content-management-system) that handles user authentication (logging in) and gives users various levels of access to CiviCRM features (permissions).

 [Contacts](/organising-your-data/contacts.md) are the individuals, organizations and households in CiviCRM.
 Users, on the other hand, are defined in this context as people who have a username and password to log into CiviCRM via the User Framework/CMS.
 You probably won't have a User account for every Contact in your CiviCRM instance.